At-Large Position 5

 Houston Permitting Center Improvements

 I continue to strongly advocate for streamlined processes, improved customer service, and greater efficiency at the Houston Permitting Center (HPC).
-In July, my colleague Council Member David Robinson and I hosted the city’s first-ever Permitting Panel.
+In July 2022, my colleague Council Member David Robinson and I hosted the city’s first-ever Permitting Panel.
 More than 100 stakeholders attended the breakfast to hear from HPC leadership and members of the HPC advisory board.
-The program began with an overview of the latest numbers and news at HPC and concluded with a robust question and answer section.
+The program began with an overview of the HPC and concluded with a robust question-and-answer section.
 To review the presentation with HPC Director Chris Butler's commentary, click here.

-I continue to attend and participate in the HPC advisory board monthly meetings.
+During my first term, Mayor Turner's HPC advisory board held monthly meetings, which I attended regularly.
 This group of industry stakeholders have been involved with the implementation of several recommendations at HPC over the last year including:

 • Redesigning prerequisite checklists, applications, and adding new resources for developers and homeowners